 According to the traditional story, in 1730 John Spergen constructed a grist mill powered by the water of Town Creek.
 It stood for one hundred and fifty-nine years.
 Floodwaters in 1889 destroyed the mill, and then in 1936, flooding tore out the mill dam.
 There is no mention of this mill in the published histories of Bedford County, nor does it appear on any tax assessment return.
 The fact that a mill stood in 1889 may not be questionable, but whether it's construction occurred in 1730 cannot be proven by any public records.
 Information about the mill is found only in the book, The Kernel Of Greatness.

 According to the traditional story, in the year 1737, Joseph Powell returned to the Town Creek settlement.
 This time he brought his brother, George, with him.
-He had also married Rachel Perrin, (daughter of John Perrin and niece of trader, Robert Ray) and she accompanied him on this trip.
+He had also married Rachel Perrin, (daughter of John Perrin and niece of trader, John Ray) and she accompanied him on this trip.
 The Powells settled along the Little Sweet Root creek.
 According to the traditional story, it was there that Joseph and George established a trading post along the east slope of Martin Hill.
 The public records do show that Joseph Powell served as a representative from Bedford County to the conventions that adopted the Pennsylvania State Constitution on 28 September, 1776 and later the United States Constitution on 05 February, 1790.
 It is also noted that Joseph Powell served as a member of the Pennsylvania House of Representatives prior to his death at the age of ninety-nine in 1820.

 The earliest Euro-American settlers in Mother Bedford, so far as public records can confirm, were the five or six men who made their living as traders to the local Indian population, possibly as early as the 1730s.
 They tended to be single men, primarily of Scot or English descent, who would establish a trading camp in a certain location, operate their business there for a few years, and then move on.
-The traders, of whom we have record, included Robert Ray and Garrett Pendergrass, who set up their trading posts in the vicinity of where the borough of Bedford would come to stand in present-day Bedford County; James Dunning, who set up his trading post along the creek which bears his name in the northern part of present-day Bedford County.
+The traders, of whom we have record, included John Ray and Garrett Pendergrass, who set up their trading posts in the vicinity of where the borough of Bedford would come to stand in present-day Bedford County; James Dunning, who set up his trading post along the creek which bears his name in the northern part of present-day Bedford County.
 Frank Stevens, who established his trading post in the vicinity of the village of Frankstown in present-day Blair County; George Croghan, who settled along the Aughwick Creek in the vicinity of the village of Shirleysburg in present-day Huntingdon County; and John Hart, who established a trading post in the vicinity of the village of Alexandria in present-day Huntingdon County.